-If you are thinking of competing as a Sale Harrier in the next few weeks you need to pay your subs NOW.
+If you are thinking of competing as a Sale Harrier at any time, you need to pay your subs.
 Otherwise you risk being excluded from the competition.
 Call in to the Crossford Bridge office Tuesday evening at 7pm or Sunday morning 10 til 12.

-It is now getting towards the end of June and your Sale Harriers membership was due in January.
+Your Sale Harriers membership is due in January.
 There are not many sports with such low financial overheads as we enjoy.
-Just £50 gets you membership of our wonderful club and also registers you with English Athletics for the year.
-If you haven't yet paid please do so now or you will not be able to compete.
+Your membership fee gives you membership of our wonderful club and also registers you with English Athletics for the year.
+If you haven't yet paid please do so or you will not be able to compete.
 Thank you.

 Posted 22/06/2017 15:04

 A big thank you to all the volunteers who helped make the Simply Health Manchester Half Marathon, 10k and Junior runs a great success.
 I am opening with the helpers as they have been crucial in ensuring that this year’s events go ahead successfully.
 It was not an easy task to persuade our members to give up their time to help.
 Well done to Morris Jefferson for doing a sterling job.